more than 300 years Philadelphia has been a great port city and

 than a hundred years.
 Even today, with major port complexes serving

-major metropolitan centers throughout the country, Philadelphia and its international seaport maintains a preeminent position in several areas of trade, such as the importation of perishable cargoes from South America (including grapes from Chile and bananas from Costa Rica), high-quality paper products from Scandinavia, and premium meat from Australia and New Zealand.
+major metropolitan centers throughout the country, Philadelphia and its international seaport maintains a preeminent position in several areas of trade, such as the importation of perishable cargoes and wood pulp from South America, high-quality paper products from Scandinavia, and premium meat from Australia and New Zealand.

 The Early Years